FergusJPWalsh/vocabularia/README.md

 Uses Unicode vulgar fractions operator character `U+2044` and Unicode Roman numerals `U+2160`–`U+2188`.

-The Anki deck's styling is currently set to use the free font [Libertinus](https://github.com/alerque/libertinus), which I recommend as it displays long vowels elegently.
+The Anki deck's styling is currently set to use the free font [Libertinus](https://github.com/alerque/libertinus), recommended for it's elegant rendering of long vowels even in combinations such as `fi`.
 Information on changing the deck's styling can be found [here](https://docs.ankiweb.net/templates/styling.html).

 # *Basiswoordenlijst Latijn (BWL, Basic Latin Word List)*